onosproject/onos-config/docs/run.md

 > southbound layer

 ## Northbound Subscribe Once Request via gNMI
-Similarly, to make a gNMI Subscribe Once request, use the `gnmi_cli` command as in the example below:
+Similarly, to make a gNMI Subscribe Once request, use the `gnmi_cli` command as in the example below, please note the `1` as subscription mode to indicate to send the response once:

 ```bash
 gnmi_cli -address localhost:5150 \